nguyenquanglinh612/cv/README.md

 * 1 years experience in Mobile/Full-stack development.
 * #### Technical Skills
     * Expertise in React, Redux, Wordpress CMS.
 Highly knowledgeable on scalable and usable UI components and Front-end architecture.
 Solid understanding of React rendering theory.
-    * Skilled in Visual Force, Lightning pages (Pages, Component & Controllers).
+    * Skilled in Visual Force, Lightning pages (Pages, Component & Controllers), ES6.
-    * Skilled in ES6.

 * #### Soft Skills
     * Skilled in Reasearch and learn new technology.